jordanel/mips-emulator/README.md

 - ScreenMemory - Read/write memory containing the bitmap values to be displayed on the screen
 - Keyboard - Read only memory containing the current keyboard scan code
 - Sound - Read only memory containing the period of the waveform used by the sound module
+- Accelerometer - Read only memory containing the X and Y accelerometer values in the following format: `{7'b0, accelX, 7'b0, accelY}`
 - AccelerometerX - Read only memory containing the X value of the accelerometer module
 - AccelerometerY - Read only memory containing the Y value of the accelerometer module